LukasWoodtli/WebPage/pelican/content/system_construction.md

 - Bandwidth some KBits/s up to several MBits/s
 - Simple implementation in software possible (bit-banging)
 - Master and Slave have shift registers for data (in and output)
-    - During communicaion data 'circles arround' between the two shift registers
+    - During communication data 'circles around' between the two shift registers

 Communication